AutoJenny/blog/docs/sd_integration.md

 - Users can select, create, edit, and delete ImageSettings (name, style, format) from this menu.
 - Selecting an ImageSetting auto-selects the corresponding Style and Format in the menus below.
 - Includes a modal for adding/editing settings, and full JS integration for CRUD operations.

+## Update 2024-07-09: SD 3.5 Large + CLIPLoader Fix
+- SD 3.5 Large checkpoints do **not** embed a CLIP model.
+You must use a separate `CLIPLoader` node in ComfyUI and select `clip_g.safetensors`.
+- The API workflow and backend have been updated to use a `CLIPLoader` node and connect its output to the `CLIPTextEncode` node.
+- This resolves the error: `CLIPTextEncode ERROR: clip input is invalid: None`.
+- If you add SD 3.5 Large in the ComfyUI UI, always add a `CLIPLoader` node and connect it to your text encoder.

+## Note: The directory `sd3.5_large_turbo_all_files/` (used for large comfyUI files and checkpoints) is now excluded from git via `.gitignore` to prevent issues with large files causing git commit hangs.

 ---